 Aqua and Clock.app

 In the first public beta release of Mac OS X, there was a Clock app built right in the OS.
 That was the first time Apple introduced the aqua interface to the world, and the clock app was such an elegant utility app.
-There's no such technology like the retina display back in 2000, but still the clock app became my favorite one, it was so beautiful.
+There's no such technology like the retina display back in 2000, but still, the clock app became my favorite one, it was so beautiful.

 A simple cocoa app

 Years later I started teaching myself cocoa programming, and the clock app was gone in upcoming updates.
-So I decided to make one, that was the first version of Clock mini, launched in 2014.
+So I decided to make one, which was the first version of Clock mini, launched in 2014.